Bloody Sunday (1939): The incident

 Wehrmacht soldiers and journalists with German victims of Bloody Sunday.
 The photo was used by the Nazi press and bears the editor's cropping marks, showing the portion of the image that was intended to be used for publication.

-Beginning with the Nazi invasion of Poland on 1 September, fighting broke out in Bydgoszcz between Polish troops and ethnic Germans in the city, many of whom were later revealed to belonged to clandestine groups organized by the Nazi party.
+Beginning with the Nazi invasion of Poland on 1 September, fighting broke out in Bydgoszcz between Polish troops and ethnic Germans in the city, many of whom were later revealed to belong to clandestine groups organized by the Nazi party.
 As the Wehrmacht's Fourth Army prepared to storm the city of Bydgoszcz on 3 September, the violence intensified, resulting in the deaths of up to 300 ethnic Germans and 40 to 50 Poles.
 Sources differ on the circumstances of the killings, but it is apparent that at least some were killed in an anti-German pogrom.

 The killings were incited by fifth column attacks by ethnic German partisans against the Polish garrison.
 According to historian Jochen Böhler, recently unearthed German documents confirm that the violence was sparked when Polish soldiers were attacked by agents of the Nazi intelligence organization Abwehr recruited from among the city's German minority.